György Lukács: Critical and socialist realism

 No less typical is his article "Propaganda or Partisanship?", in which he polemicizes against the definition of socialist art as "tendentious."
 Literature, in his opinion, should not be biased, but only "party-spirited" in the essence of taking the side of the class that is objectively progressive in the given historical moment.
 Tendentious literature eclectically connects "pure art" with politically alien elements brought in from outside.
 But such a program, which Franz Mehring once defended, means "the primacy of form over content" and contrasts the aesthetic and political elements of the work.
 This understanding of art, Lukács says, is Trotskyist.

 Lukács' defense of socialist realism contained a critique of Stalinism and a condemnation of most of the party-propagandistic Soviet literature of the 1930s and 1940s (which was based on Andrei Zhdanov's doctrine of "conflictless art" and which Lukács dismissively called "illustrative" literature) as a distortion of true socialist realism.
 He acknowledged that Stalinism suffered from a lack of "mediation" in the field of cultural policy.
-Instead of describing the real conflicts of the life of socialist society, Stalinist literature turned into bare schemes and abstractions, describing the general truths of theory and in no way "mediating" them with images taken from reality.
+Instead of describing the real conflicts of the life of a socialist society, Stalinist literature turned into bare schemes and abstractions, describing the general truths of theory and in no way "mediating" them with images taken from reality.
 The specificity of art was forgotten, and it turned into an instrument of agitation.
 Schematic optimism has spread in place of the historical.
 The heroes did not represent any of the typical qualities of the new society.
 Lenin's article "Party Organization and Party Literature", which, as Nadezhda Krupskaya said, dealt only with political literature, turned into a rule of artistic activity and its evaluation.

 Despite all this criticism, Lukács never changed his basic conviction: socialist realism represents a "fundamentally" and "historically" higher stage in the development of art than all its predecessors.

 The most surprising product of Lukács' discourse on socialist realism is his articles on Alexander Solzhenitsyn, whom he considered to be the greatest "plebeian realist" writer of the twentieth century.
 Lukács welcomed the appearance of the writer's short stories and novellas as the first sign of the renaissance of socialist realism, since Solzhenitsyn, in describing camp life in A Day in the Life of Ivan Denisovich, depicts everyday events as a symbol of an entire era.
 Nor is Solzhenitsyn a naturalist, since he refers the events described to the socio-historical totality and does not seek to restore capitalism in Russia.
 According to Lukács, Solzhenitsyn criticizes Stalinism from a plebeian, and not from a communist point of view.
 And if he does not overcome this weakness, then his artistic talent will decrease.